Grey heron: Breeding

 The clutch of eggs usually numbers three to five, though as few as two and as many as seven eggs have been recorded.
 The eggs have a matt surface and are greenish-blue, averaging 60 × 43 mm.
 The eggs are normally laid at two-day intervals and incubation usually starts after the first or second egg has been laid.
 Both birds take part in incubation and the period lasts about 25 days.
 Both parents bring food for the young.
 At first, the chicks seize the adult's bill from the side and extract regurgitated food from it.
 Later, the adult disgorges the food at the nest and the chicks squabble for possession.
 They fledge at 7-8 weeks.
 Usually, a single brood is raised each year, but two broods have been recorded.

 The oldest recorded bird lived for 23 years, but the average life expectancy in the wild is about 5 years.
 Only about a third of juveniles survive into their second year, many falling victim to predation.

-On May 24, 1990, on the proposal of Marek Vahula, the nesting colony of Vandu village of Kadrina municipality (up to 125 nesting trees) was taken under protection in the 1st place.
+On 24 May 1990, on the proposal of Marek Vahula, the nesting colony of Vandu village of Kadrina municipality in Estonia (up to 125 nesting trees) was taken under protection in the 1st place.
 In the spring-winter of 2001, all suitable nesting trees were cut down there in defiance of the conservation regulations.
 Driven by this, the nationwide heron protection and research project "The Heron Seeker" was brought to life.
 In seven years (2007-2014) all nesting colonies and feeding grounds in Estonia were mapped.
 The project's final result was the English-language E-book: "Heron Seeker`s book" Tallinn, 2024.
 (ISBN 978-9916-9943-3-7).